Foul (sports): Controversy

 The entitlement of a sports person to commit fouls can be abused and used as an excuse to hurt or injure other players on the field.
 Fouls on the sporting field can be used in a malicious way to purposefully hurt or settle disputes with other players.
 For example, in a game against Manchester City F.C. and Manchester United F.C. held in 2002 Roy Keane claimed that he intentionally committed a horrible foul to injure Alfie Haaland, a member of the opposing team.
 This was done in retaliation for a match between Leeds United F.C. and Manchester United in which Haaland was a player for Leeds at that time.
 When Roy Keane was fouled, Haaland made fun of him and told him to get up and stop faking the injury, thus culminating into the aforementioned revenge tackle.

 Another way in which fouls are controversially abused in sport is when players pretend to be fouled by another player.
 This results in players receiving unfair penalties and the so-called 'victims' receiving free-kicks and other rewards unjustly.
-One sport where this practice is common is Association Football.
-In football players are known to perform Diving (association football) which is the practice of pretending to fall over as a result of an opponent tripping you over.
+One sport where this practice is common is association football.
+In football, players are known to perform diving, which is the practice of pretending to fall over as a result of an opponent tripping you over.
 Although diving produces outrage and controversy amongst many football fans, it is commonly practised amongst professionals and amateurs alike.

 Referees come across these situations regularly.
 At such a fast tempo, they have to make a rash decision on whether or not the player performed a dive or they were legitimately fouled.
 A test by Peter G. Renden was done to determine if motor experience in football contributes to the ability to recognise dives in potential tackle situations.
 This study showed, experienced players as well as referees were able to pin point the differences.
 In comparison, fans and novice participants that had little experience to recognise the difference between a dive and foul showed a lower result.

 Players also try to intimidate their opposing sides to give them a psychological edge.
 Fans sadly encourage this sort of behaviour, feeling the tension rise and wanting to see reactions from players as a thrilling scene.
 Opposing sides like to get a retaliation from other players, forcing them into an aggressive attitude that will lead them down the track of unnecessary physical conduct.
 This excitement fans get from visualising such unethical behaviour leaves them with the thoughts of such actions being alright.

 In some cases, the actual severity of fouls aren't always picked up by the referee during the game.
 This results in the association of the sport to look into the issue further.
 For example, in 2013 Townsville Fire captain Rachel Flanagan was deliberately tripped by player Brigette Ardossi, although it was not seen at the time.
 The WNBL were considering to take further action on the unsportsmanlike foul.